PlayeRom/flightgear-addon-which-runway/README.md

 1. `max-metar-range-nm` – maximum search range of the nearest airport with METAR, used if the current airport does not have a METAR.
 Default 30 NM.
 2. `keys/arrow-move-size` – by how many pixels the content should move when scrolling with the Up/Down arrow keys.
 Default 20 px.
 3. `keys/page-move-size` – by how many pixels the content should move when scrolling with the PageUp/PageDown keys.
 Default 110 px.
-4. `rwyuse/enabled` – whether the use of rwyuse.xml files should be enabled.
+4. `rwyuse/enabled` – whether the use of preferred airport runways (`rwyuse.xml` files) should be enabled.
 Default `true`.
-5. `rwyuse/aircraft-type` – default aircraft type (traffic) for rwyuse.xml files.
+5. `rwyuse/aircraft-type` – default aircraft type (traffic) for `rwyuse.xml` files.
 Default `com` (commercial).

 ## Development

-This section is for developers only, if you are a user who just uses the add-on, you should not bother with this.
+This section is for developers only, if you are a user who just uses the add-on, you should not bother with this section.

 ### The `.env` file